-Mastorochoria and the tradition of stone-built houses
+Mastorochoria and the Tradition of Stone-Built Houses in Epirus

-It is late October and there is no place like Epirus that exhibits in such an idyllic way the autumn pallet.
+There is no place like Epirus that exhibits in such an idyllic way the autumn pallet.
 The rustic brown of the tree barks gives way to golden bronze leaves gliding along soft breezes against the stone-build houses that complete this picturesque landscape.

 It is late October somewhere in the nineteenth century, and the masons return to their families in Mastorochoria.
 Every spring, a great majority of the villages’ male builders, led by an experienced grandmaster, would embark on a long campaign reaching at times as far east as Macedonia, a journey covering half of the northern mainland.
 During their yearly campaign, the group of masons would manage to deliver to their clients a completed house in about a month!